haskus/haskus-system/WritingBindings.md

 to a bit of the word: if the bit is set the flag is active, otherwise the flag isn't active.

-ViperVM uses CEnum to get the bit position of flags as in the following example:
+ViperVM uses the CBitSet class to get the bit offset of each flag.
+By default, it uses the Enum instance to get the bit offsets as in the following example:

 ```haskell
 data Flag